hbc/Intro-to-R-extended/lessons/05-advanced-figures.md

   geom_point() # note what happens here
 ```

+For a more exhaustive list on all possible geometric objects and when to use them check out [Hadley Wickham's RPubs](http://rpubs.com/hadley/ggplot2-layers).
 Each type of geom usually has a **required set of aesthetics** to be set, and usually accepts only a subset of all aesthetics --refer to the geom help pages to see what mappings each geom accepts.
 Aesthetic mappings are set with the aes() function.
 Examples include:

 * position (i.e., on the x and y axes)
 * color ("outside" color)